-Members: Michael Khalilian, Comcast
+Members: Michael Khalilian, Comcast, Tim Prugar, Next Caller

 Marketing and Event Coordination (Main Committee)

 The CFCA marketing committee handles the task of crafting our organization’s marketing message to present the CFCA mission and objectives so that members, and potential members, have a clear impression of what the organization stands for and why they should support it.
 This includes useful resources such as the Communicator newsletter, CFCA Fraud Loss Survey, and communication through email, the website and social media platforms.
-The marketing committe oversees coordiantion of educational events, both live and virtual KNOW Sessions/Webinars as well as sponsorship programs for the organization and solid partnerships with other organizations, government entities and law enforcement.
+The marketing committee oversees coordination of educational events, both live and virtual KNOW Sessions/Webinars as well as sponsorship programs for the organization and solid partnerships with other organizations, government entities and law enforcement.

 Fraud Loss Survey (Sub-Committee: Marketing and Event Coordination)

-The CFCA Fraud Loss Survey is published every other year, with much work done in-between to verify relavance of questions, add new quesitons, and do deep dives into the details.
+The CFCA Fraud Loss Survey is published every other year, with much work done in-between to verify relevance of questions, add new questions, and do deep dives into the details.
 Success of the Fraud Loss Survey requires, collaborating across industry groups, collaboration amongst CSP’s, collaboration amongst consultants, vendors and technology partners.
 This continued effort and input has allowed the CFCA to be able to provide this survey to the industry for many years.
-This survey is a significant member benefit and the association, and this committee, take pride in their effors.
+This survey is a significant member benefit and the association, and this committee, take pride in their efforts.
 In addition, members of this committee often present results at CFCA Conferences and conferences of other associations globally.

-Chair: Jacob Howell, CCSP, TEOCO
+Chair: Jacob Howell, CCSP, Subex

 Website Development and Compliance (Sub-Committee: Marketing and Event Coordination)